 Darryl was appointed to the Board in October 2011 as Chief Executive Officer and Managing Director.
-Darryl holds a Bachelor of Commerce (Hons) majoring in accounting and economics from the University of Melbourne.
+Darryl holds a Bachelor of Commerce majoring in accounting and economics from the University of Melbourne.
+Darryl is also a Member of the Australian Institute of Company Directors.

 Experience and expertise Darryl has more than ten years' experience in the automotive aftermarket industry.
 Darryl has extensive experience in business acquisitions, strategy, finance, information technology and general management in distribution and other industrial businesses.
-Darryl was a former director and chief financial officer of Exego Group (Repco).
+Darryl was a former Director and Chief Financial Officer of Exego Group (Repco).
 He has also previously held directorships with The Signcraft Group, PaperlinX Limited, CPI Group Limited and Pinegro Products Pty Ltd. Other current directorships None.
 Special responsibilities Chief Executive Officer and Managing Director Relevant interest in Bapcor securities as at the date of this report 1,787,306 ordinary shares 451,148 performance rights